-I, [Client's Name], state the following:
+I, [Clie ent's N [ame], state the f followin ng:

-- 3. [Supervising Attorney] will remain fully responsible for my case and for all of the student's work. - 4.
+- [Supervising Attorney] has explained to me the terms under which [Student's Name] will participate in the handling of my case. - 2.
+I understand that [Student's Name] is not an attorney. - 3.
+[Supervising Attorney] will remain fully responsible for my case and for all of the student's work. - 4.
 I understand that this consent form will be filed in the record of my case. - 5.
 I consent to the student's participation in my case on these terms.

-DATED [date] .
 Client's Signature